NHL on NBC: February 25, 1940 and 1966

 As part of a series of experimental broadcasts that W2XBS (now NBC's flagship station, WNBC) produced between 1939 and 1940, the station broadcast a game between the New York Rangers and Montreal Canadiens from Madison Square Garden on February 25, 1940.
 Bill Allen provided the commentary.
 About 300 people in the New York City area saw the Rangers win, 6–2.
 Over the next few years, W2XBS (later WNBT) carried some New York Rangers home games on a local basis.
-A few New York Americans and Rangers games were on experimental TV stations in 1940-41 and 1941-42; then TV closed down until 1945-46.
+A few New York Americans and Rangers games were on experimental TV stations in 1940-41 and 1941-42; TV then closed down until 1945-46.

 Regularly scheduled American network broadcasts of NHL games would not begin until the late 1950s, when CBS began carrying regular season games, but no playoff games.
 The deal was terminated in 1960, due to a combination of a dispute over the players receiving a share of the rights fee and the then-regional nature of the sport.

 Nationally televised NHL games in the United States resumed for the 1965–66 NHL season, but this time on NBC; the regional issues were settled by the league's pending addition of six new teams, which expanded the league's reach nationwide and into lucrative markets in Pennsylvania and California (in addition to two other midwestern markets; NBC, however, would lose the broadcast rights before the six new teams would make it to play).
 In 1966, NBC became the first television network in the United States to air a national broadcast of a Stanley Cup Playoff game.
 The network provided coverage of four Sunday afternoon playoff games during the postseason.
 On April 10 and April 17, NBC aired semifinal games between the Chicago Black Hawks and the Detroit Red Wings.
-On April 24 and May 1, NBC aired Games 1 and 4 of the Stanley Cup Finals between the Montreal Canadiens and the Detroit Red Wings.
+On April 24 and May 1, NBC aired Games 1 and 4 of the Stanley Cup Final between the Montreal Canadiens and the Detroit Red Wings.
 Win Elliot served as the play-by-play man while Bill Mazer served as the color commentator for the games.

-NBC's coverage of the 1966 Stanley Cup Finals marked the first time that hockey games were broadcast on network television in color.
+NBC's coverage of the 1966 Stanley Cup Final marked the first time that hockey games were broadcast on network television in color.
 The CBC would follow suit the following year.
 NBC's Stanley Cup coverage preempted a sports anthology series called NBC Sports in Action, hosted by Jim Simpson and Bill Cullen, who were between-periods co-hosts for the Stanley Cup broadcasts.

 NHL broadcast rights returned to CBS the next season, however due to other programming commitments, regular season games were handed off to RKO General.